Get started by searching below:

 This program operates under the Older Americans Act (OAA).
 This act was signed into law in 1965 to protect older Americans.
 The OAA also authorized the creation of the AoA, which currently funds state ombudsman offices.

-Over 1,800 full-time staff members and more than 4,000 certified volunteers work across the country as part of this program.
+Around 1,500 full-time staff members and nearly 3,500 certified volunteers work across the country as part of this program.

 Does every state have an ombudsman program?